kronosta/y1-language/DOCUMENTATION.md

 Top-level classes don't have a ton of native functionality, but using direct C# calls, you can add basically anything that can be in a class in C#.
 All top-level classes are public.

-Note that the class is also implicitly ended, so the class declared last should not be closed explicitly.

 Top level classes are started with `@[` followed by the class's name.
 They are typically ended with `]@`, by convention, but can also be ended with `\|`, just like a method.